A-CGray/A-CGray/README.md

 ![](https://komarev.com/ghpvc/?username=A-CGray&color=blue)

-I'm Alasdair/Ali, a PhD Pre-Candidate at the University of Michigan's [MDO Lab](http://mdolab.engin.umich.edu).
+I'm Alasdair/Ali, a PhD Candidate at the University of Michigan's [MDO Lab](http://mdolab.engin.umich.edu).
 I'm interested in developing methods that might make high-fidelity MDO (multidisciplinary design optimisation) a practical tool for designing the next generation of highly flexible aircraft.

 For example, in my [MSc thesis](http://resolver.tudelft.nl/uuid:1a6b5001-d213-40d9-bc2c-5e831eda527d), and the [corresponding conference paper](https://www.researchgate.net/publication/348242101_Geometrically_Nonlinear_High-fidelity_Aerostructural_Optimization_for_Highly_Flexible_Wings), I expanded the MDO Lab's MACH framework to enable the use of geometrically nonlinear finite element models which are critical for accurately modelling the aeroelastic behaviour of very flexible wings.

+More recently, I've been working on a [geometrically nonlinear flutter constraint for structural optimisation](https://www.researchgate.net/publication/357429071_High-Fidelity_Gradient-Based_Wing_Structural_Optimization_Including_a_Geometrically_Nonlinear_Flutter_Constraint).

 Watch This space for more publications on this research coming soon!